obedtandadjaja/knowledge-base/cli/ssh.md

 ### Remote port forwarding

-Lets you connect from the remote SSH server to another server.
-To use remote forwarding, you need to know your destination server, and two port numbers.
+Lets you connect from the remote SSH server to your local computer (or another server).

 ```
 ssh -R 5900:localhost:5900 guest@remote-pc